ed-barberis/devops-2.0/README.md

 -	__Developer VM__: Desktop VM designed for a project-specific Developer role,
 -	__Operations VM__: Headless VM designed for a project-specific Operations role.
 -	__CICD VM__: Headless VM designed for continuous integration, continuous delivery (CI/CD) and project-specific DevOps automation.
--	__APM VM__: Headless VM designed for Application Performance Monitoring with the AppDynamics Controller.
+-	__APM VM__: Headless VM designed for Application Performance Monitoring with the AppDynamics App iQ Platform.
+It consists of the Enterprise Console, Controller, and Events Service.

 To build the DevOps 2.0 [VirtualBox](https://www.virtualbox.org/) VMs, the following open source software needs to be installed on the host machine:

 -	VirtualBox 5.2.8
 	-	VirtualBox Extension Pack 5.2.8
--	Vagrant 2.0.2 with Plugins
+-	Vagrant 2.0.3 with Plugins
 	-	vagrant-cachier 1.2.1
 	-	vagrant-share 1.1.9
 	-	vagrant-vbguest 0.15.1
--	Packer 1.2.1
+-	Packer 1.2.2
--	Git 2.16.2 for Win64
+-	Git 2.16.3 for Win64
 	-	wget 1.9.1
 	-	tree 1.5.2.2